History of wine

 During this period, wine also became "democratic" and, therefore, within reach of everyone, from slaves to peasants to aristocrats.
 Wine became a vital necessity for the Romans in their daily lives, leading to large-scale productions in all areas of the empire to ensure a stable supply for their settlers and soldiers.
 Thanks to this expanding sector, the Roman economy and merchants took advantage of opportunities for trade with native tribes, including the Spaniards and Gauls.

 During 92 A.D., a very significant development occurred.
 The emperor, Domitian, promulgated his infamous mandate.
-Said mandate was in absolute opposition to what had been done until then, with Rome introducing viticulture and wine production in all its provinces to the detriment, especially of beer, a more accessible drink to produce.
+Said mandate was in absolute opposition to what had been done until then, with Rome introducing viticulture and wine production in all its provinces, to the detriment especially of beer, a more accessible drink to produce.
 In essence, Domitian ordered the eradication of vines located in what was then Gaul, Iberia, Britain, and Germany; with that mandate came the order to destroy all vines planted outside Italic soil.
 Two hundred years later, Emperor Probus decided to repeal Domitian's mandate, allowing the cultivation of vines and the production of wine outside Italy as well.

 The Romans were the first to revolutionize storage techniques by placing wooden barrels and glass containers alongside the ancient clay amphorae, introducing the concept of "aging."
 It is also recorded that the Romans were the first to set up proper stores and taverns where wine could be bought and consumed.
 Later, during the Middle Ages and with the arrival of the Renaissance, on the one hand, things began to improve a bit and, on the other hand, a process of liberalization of consumption began: wine, along with bread, represented,not only symbolically, one of the main foods for the people of that time.

 Today Tuscany is a true wine-growing paradise since, as well as having several Denominations of Origin, it is the birthplace of some of the most important red wines.
 Moreover, this Italian territory has always been linked to viticulture and has had excellent continuity over time.
 The oldest law in the world protecting denominations of origin was enacted in Tuscany in 1716.
-It is the Proclamation of Cosimo III, provided for four different designations of origin: Pomino, Carmignano, Chianti, and Valdarno di sopra.
+It is the Proclamation of Cosimo III, which envisaged four different designations of origin: Pomino, Carmignano, Chianti, and Valdarno di sopra.

 Currently, quality is regulated in diverse ways for different types of wine: